 Discovered end points connected to Access-points are now included in end-to-end path simulation besides.

 Notably the discovery for some of the HP Aruba switches has been corrected.
 Another major improvement is with Network history feature.
 The Network history is available via what we call the Snapshots or Digital footprint of your network.
 It has started from version 3.0.0.
 A Snapshot is created with each new discovery and they are often used to view the historical correlation between past and present state.

 To be able to use any snapshot, it needs to be available in Random Access Memory (RAM) where the most recent snapshots are being kept.
 If there’s any historical one that has already moved from RAM to HDD of the virtual machine, it needs to be loaded first.
 We can currently load up to 5 snapshots at a time.
 With version 3.0.5, thanks to updated algorithm, the load time is up to four times faster than with previous version.

-If you have found this article resourceful, please follow our company’s LinkedIn or Blog, where there will be more content emerging.
-Furthermore, if you would like to test our platform to observe how it can assist you in more efficiently managing your network, please write us through our web page www.ipfabric.io.
+If you have found this article resourceful, please follow our company’s LinkedIn or Blog.
+There you can find more content emerging.
+You would like to test our platform and observe how it can assist you in more efficiently managing your network? feel free to contact us through our web page www.ipfabric.io.